The question on every crafters’ lips right now — Silhouette Cameo 4 vs Cricut Maker: which is the best cutting machine?

 Another feature that’s super important to a small section of users is just how much space you have to cut your designs on both machines.

-While most crafters are perfectly happy to work within the confines of the 12″ x 24″ cutting space that the Cricut Maker sports, others will be looking for something a little less restrictive.
+While most crafters were perfectly happy to work within the confines of the 12″ x 24″ cutting space that the original Cricut Maker provided, others would be looking for something a little less restrictive.

 Particularly if you’re running a craft cutting business or tend to work mostly on larger projects.

-The Cameo 4 is the answer if that sounds like something you need.
+The Cameo 4 has traditionally been the answer if that sounds like something you need.

-The standard size cuts 12″ wide (like the Maker) but can deal with designs up to a whopping 10 feet long.
+The standard size cuts 12″ wide, but can deal with designs up to a whopping 10 feet long.

 And that’s not all — 2020 saw the release of the Plus and Pro versions of the machines, which will be able to cut 15″ and 20″ wide respectively.